junron/writeups/kernelctf/gradebook.md

 <img src="images/image-20211114154956512.png" alt="image-20211114154956512" style="zoom:80%;" />

 First, a block of memory 24 bytes long is allocated on the heap (line 9).
 This will be used to store metadata about the student.
 Next, we are prompted for a student ID (line 11 and 12) and the lookup function checks that the student ID was not previously assigned.
-This has a maximum length of 8 characters and it doesn't appear to be any buffer overflow here.
+This has a maximum length of 8 characters and there doesn't appear to be any buffer overflow here.
 Next, we are prompted for the length of the student's name (line 17 and 18) and a buffer of equal size is allocated on the heap (line 19).
 This size is stored into `[s+12]`.

 We can then write data into this buffer.
 Again, it appears there is no buffer overflow as there is adequate bounds checking.
 One note is `read` does not null terminate its output, so it could allow us to read stuff that's immediately after the string.
 Finally, a pointer to this buffer is stored into the metadata buffer and a pointer to the metadata buffer is stored into the global students array.